ITU-T SG 16 standardization on visual coding – the Video Coding Experts Group (VCEG)

 , and the experts group is informally known as VCEG (Video Coding Experts Group or Visual Coding Experts Group).

-In the image compression area, ITU experts were active in the production of the first generation of still image compression standards jointly with ISO/IEC JTC1/SC29/WG1 – in a group known as JPEG, which also gives its informal name to the famous suite of standards.
-Today, ITU-T Study Group 16 remains a partner to the work in SC 29/WG1 for various families of still image compression standards JPEG, JBIG, JBIG2, JPEG-LS, JPEG 2000, MRC, and JPEG XR.
+In the image compression area, ITU experts were active in the production of the first generation of still image compression standards jointly with ISO/IEC JTC1/SC29/WG1 – in a group known as JPEG, which also gives its informal name to the ITU-T T.81 standard and a suite of related standards.
+Today, ITU-T Study Group 16 remains a partner to the work in SC 29/WG1 for various families of still image compression standards including JPEG, JBIG, JBIG2, JPEG-LS, JPEG 2000, MRC, and JPEG XR.

-The ITU has been a major leader in the digital video coding area, with the codecs defined in the H.120 and H.26x-series of Recommendations.
+The ITU has been a major leader in digital video coding, with the coding formats defined in the H.120 and H.26x-series of Recommendations.
 Three of the ITU video coding standards are ITU-only developments:

 - ITU-T H.120